 But we are eager to push 2.1 to GA as there are many improvements, both in terms of features and in terms of performance.

-Among the new features is the ability to configure Warp 10™ natively to do SSL, a new version of datalog with sharding and easy configuration for multiple targets, the ability to store multiple values and binary values in Geo Time Series™, a whole set of new functions and performance improvements up to 300x for some common WarpScript™ patterns.
+Among the new features is the ability to configure Warp 10™ natively to do SSL, and a new version of datalog with sharding and easy configuration for multiple targets.
+There is the ability to store multiple values and binary values in Geo Time Series™.
+You will find a whole set of new functions and performance improvements up to 300x for some common WarpScript™ patterns.
+And a lot more.

 char but instead stores its content in a